laniakeadev/tg2obsidian/README.md

 In format menu you should specify 'Machine-readable JSON' file and then locate to directory of your desire.

-To convert your posts to markdown files you need to run `tg2md.py` program which takes path to folder that contain `result.json` file as first argument.
+To convert your posts to markdown files you need to run `main.py` script from cmd or PowerShell which takes path to folder that contain folder with `result.json` file as first argument.

 ```console
 $ python main.py path/to/